philomela/PlanningPoker/README.md

 # PlanningPoker.ru
-This repo is site project PlanningPoker
+This repo is site project PlanningPoker.
 PlanningPoker - game for evaluating scrum team tasks

 Planning poker is a problem assessment technique based on team discussion of each problem.
 Each participant anonymously evaluates the problem by voting with a scorecard.
 Then the cards are revealed and the median for each problem is calculated.